ChelsieSalome/Linux-Ass1/README.md

 ## Step 3: Accessing the Arch Linux Droplet
 **Connecting via SSH**:

-## Section: Establishing the connection through SSH
+# IV- Section 3: Establishing the connection through SSH
 ### Creating an SSH Config File

 Each time you connect to your Droplet, you usually need to specify: